MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ## Anonymous login mechanisms

 The anonymous login mechanisms are the simplest to use.
-They require *zero* input from the player, so that there's no friction to the first time user experience, and they create a unique account in PlayFab for each player.
+They require *zero* input from the player so there's no friction to the first time user experience, and the result is a unique account in PlayFab for each player.
 This is the most common login mechanism.

 These logins include: